 Migration is central to the lives of a sizeable portion of today’s global population.
 In 2015, an estimated 244 million people were international migrants, whilst a further 740 million were estimated to migrate within their own country.
-Many millions more people, whilst not themselves moving, are directly affected by migration, both as social networks extend across national borders, and as labour markets and service provision become increasingly entangled within the wider global political economy.
 Continue reading

 Why do healers of different kinds attract people in so many places all over the world?

 In some sites, both healers and self-treatment are popular because biomedical therapeutic options are unavailable or difficult to access.
-However, even in countries with well-developed healthcare infrastructures, so-called complementary and alternative medicine (CAM) remains popular and non-biomedical practitioners, including ‘traditional’ healers, are widely consulted.
 Continue reading

 Developing guidance for policymakers on culturally informed approaches to public health is central to the work of the University of Exeter’s WHO Collaborating Centre on Culture and Health.
-It is a key challenge, but learning from others, such as those involved in addressing the social determinants of health, will help expedite progress.
 Continue reading

 For some time now, the old `doctor knows best’ attitude has been shifting in favour of dialogue with patients.
 Sometimes it is the better informed and more assertive patients who are driving the change, but clinicians, too, are becoming more attuned to factors such as gender, culture and faith which can influence experience, diagnosis and treatment.
 Continue reading